-CMENC is the collegiate branch of Music Educators National Conference, dedicated to the advancement of music education and to professional growth opportunities for its members.
+NAfME is a national organization that addresses all aspects of music education.
+NAfME advocates at the local, state, and national levels; provides resources for teachers, parents, and administrators; hosts professional development events; and offers a variety of opportunities for students and teachers.
+Originally called Music Educators National Conference (MENC), the new name was adopted in 2011.
 The Florida College chapter began in 1992, providing opportunities for musical growth of its members through campus activities as well as participation in state conventions and workshops.
 Any student enrolled in at least one music class is eligible for membership.